Leap Administration#

 Tip

-• Before cancelling problem submissions, display the most up-to-date status by clicking Refresh Table.
+• Before cancelling problem submissions, display the most up-to-date status by clicking Refresh Table refresh_icon.

-• If you run scripts to continuously submit problems, refresh the table after cancelling problem submissions to confirm that the cancellation attempts succeeded.
+• If you run scripts to continually submit problems, refresh the table after cancelling problem submissions to confirm that the cancellation attempts succeeded.

 Generating Solver Usage Reports#